abd21-ic/CMEECourseWork/week1/README.md

 ---

 **Script Purpose:**
-* code/CountLines.sh
+* CountLines.sh

 Counts the number of lines in an input file and exits if filename does not exist.

-* code/ConcatenateTwoFiles.sh
+* ConcatenateTwoFiles.sh

 Concatenates the content of two files.
 Exits if no file was found for either.
 Allows user to name the new combined file.

-* code/tiff2png.sh
+* tiff2png.sh

 Converts a .tiff file into a .png file.
 Exits if the file does not match the .tif extension.